Certificate of Need

 Planning to expand your health care facility in Hawaii?
 Want to purchase an existing health care provider or open a new health care facility in Hawaii?
 In most cases, you likely will need to obtain a Certificate of Need (CON) from the State of Hawaii, Department of Health State Health Planning & Development Agency (SHPDA).

-Our experienced Hawaii certificate of need attorneys at Torkildson, Katz, Moore, Hetherington & Harris, Attorneys at Law, can help your company with your Hawaii CON application.
+Our experienced Hawaii certificate of need attorneys at Torkildson Katz, A Law Corporation, can help your company with your Hawaii CON application.
 The application process may take 90 days or more to complete, depending on the complexity of the project and the degree of community support it has.
 We can represent your company at the three review panels that normally review such applications.
 These three panels are:

 - Certificate of Need (CON) Review Panel